plone/ansible.plone_server/README.md

     plone_keep_blob_days: 21

 How many days of blob backups do you wish to keep?
 This is typically set to `keep_backups * days_between_packs` days.
 Default is `14`.

-#### plone_backup_path

-    plone_backup_path: /mnt/backup/plone

-Where do you want to put your backups?
-The destination must be writable by the `plone_daemon` user.
-Defaults to `./var` inside your buildout directory.
-Subdirectories are created for blob and filestorage backups.

 ### Supervisor Control